How to Backup PS4 to External Hard Drive Simply (2 Free Ways)

 To overcome the shortcomings, you may be looking for another way to backup hard drive for PS4.
 Surely you can try backup PS4 to PC or backup PS4 to cloud, but I’ll show you an alternative way to backup PS4 to external hard drive in the coming part.

-Alternative way to backup PS4 to external hard drive in Windows
+How to backup PS4 hard drive on a Windows PC

-It offers you four types of backup: System/Disk/Partition/File Backup, which can meet your different needs.
-All Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP are supported.
 Just follow the steps below to perform PS4 hard drive backup.
 You can also backup PS3 to external hard drive in the same way.
+At first, download AOMEI Backupper Standard and install it on your computer.
+For server users, try AOMEI Backupper Server.

-1. Download, install and launch AOMEI Backupper.
+1. Launch AOMEI Backupper.
 Click “Backup” on the left pane and select “Disk Backup”.

 2. Click “Add Disk” to select the PS4 hard drive as the source disk to be backed up.

-3. Click the folder shaped button in the second column to select the external hard drive to save the image backup.
+3. Click the folder-shaped button in the second bar to select the external hard drive to save the image backup.

-You can also upgrade your PS4 hard drive and copy PS4 games to external hard drive using Disk Clone feature.
+You can also copy PS4 games to external hard drive using the Disk Clone feature.
+It is quite helpful when you want to upgrade PS4 hard drive to an SSD or a larger HDD.